-- ☐ Accessing or facilitating the access of a computer, electronic device, or networked resource or another user's account without authorization. - Students shall not: - Access or use another person's account without written permission; - Share their password with anyone else or engage in activities that would reveal anyone's password; - Allow others to access a computer that the user is logged onto; - Never sign in, or attempt to sign in, as another person.
+- Accessing or facilitating the access of a computer, electronic device, or networked resource or another user's account without authorization. - Students shall not: - Access or use another person's account without written permission; - Share their password with anyone else or engage in activities that would reveal anyone's password; - Allow others to access a computer that the user is logged onto; - Never sign in, or attempt to sign in, as another person. - Bypassing or attempting to bypass Internet content filters to access blocked content.

-VITAL ALERT: Use of Technology and Computer Related Offenses Bypassing or attempting to bypass Internet content filters to access blocked content.
-Computer copyright la use inconsistent with educational usage or goals, or any use that violates applicable aws.
-Techi Technology and Computer Related Offense (Level 2) (Level IV Behavior) and/or distributing student data and/or records (including grades) or Personally Identifiable (PII) without authorization.
-Engaging ir n the disruption or denial of service to a computer, electronic device, or networked resource. ction or damage, either virtual or physical, of a computer, electronic device, or networked neluding any stored data. uction of viruses, malware or other illegal/inappropriate software, including unauthorized onitoring or hacking tools. engaging in surveillance of an individual, including the use of a computer's camera or e or unauthorized remote desktop or keystroke logging software. mputer, electronic device, or networked resource to access or transmit materials containing ewd, pornographic, or inappropriate content (including racially/ethnically insensitive or anguage).
-Utilizing a activities. computer, electronic device, or network resources to send threats or engage in illegal Techi Technology and Computer Related Offense (Level 3) (Level V Behavior) mputer, electronic device, or networked resource to create access, transmit, or distribute ntaining profanity, lewd, pornographic, or inappropriate content and involving a minor. modifying and/or distributing student data and/or records (including grades) or Identifiable Information (PII), including but not limited to social security number(s), etc. for ain.
-The de estruction, da amage, or interruption, either virtual or physical, of any District information system
+VITA ALERT: Use of Technology and Computer Related Offenses Computer use inconsistent with educational usage or goals, or any use that violates applicable copyright laws.
+Tech Technology and Computer Related Offense (Level 2) (Level IV Behavior) Modifying and/or distributing student data and/or records (including grades) or Personally Identifiable Information (PII) without authorization.
+Engaging i n the disruption or denial of service to a computer, electronic device, or networked resource. □ The destruction or damage, either virtual or physical, of a computer, electronic device, or networked resource, including any stored data.
+The introduction of viruses, malware or other illegal/inappropriate software, including unauthorized network monitoring or hacking tools. engaging in surveillance of an individual, including the use of a computer's camera or e or unauthorized remote desktop or keystroke logging software. mputer, electronic device, or networked resource to access or transmit materials containing ewd, pornographic, or inappropriate content (including racially/ethnically insensitive or anguage).
+Utilizing a activities. computer, electronic device, or network resources to send threats or engage in illegal Technology and Computer Related Offense (Level 3) (Level V Behavior) • mputer, electronic device, or networked resource to create access, transmit, or distribute ntaining profanity, lewd, pornographic, or inappropriate content and involving a minor. modifying and/or distributing student data and/or records (including grades) or Identifiable Information (PII), including but not limited to social security number(s), etc. for ain.
+The de The destruction, damage, or interruption, either virtual or physical, of any District information system